 While Albuquerque and Anchorage remain the primary car theft hubs of the country, vehicle theft occurs everywhere.
 According to the Federal Bureau of Investigation (FBI), nearly 750,000 motor vehicles were stolen in 2018.
 This amounts to approximately one theft every 42 seconds, with an aggregate value of just over $6 billion.
 If you’ve watched the Hollywood thriller, Gone in 60 Seconds, you understand the value and thrills that veterans of this illicit industry seek out.

 Are you curious if the car you drive is among the most commonly stolen?
 We were too!
 Annually, the National Insurance Crime Bureau (NIBU) releases a report detailing commonly stolen makes and models of vehicles that year.
-Among those listed for 2018, we identified the 5 most popular to steal.
+Among those listed for 2018, we identified the 5 most stolen cars in Colorado.
 Does your current automobile fall on the list?

 1. 2000 Honda Civic